brianritchie1312/icat.ansible/README.md

 	sudo apt install ansible

-2. Download or clone this repository
+2.Download or clone this repository

-3. Ensure contents are in '/etc/ansible/roles/ICATInstall/'
+3.Ensure contents are in '/etc/ansible/roles/ICATInstall/'

-4. Create Master Playbook or copy 'exampleplaybook.yml'
+4.Create Master Playbook or copy 'exampleplaybook.yml'

     - hosts: localhost #Space separated list of hosts.
 MUST be added to '/etc/ansible/hosts'